how image rights deals work

 Another potential issue when negotiating these deals, is how to deal with conflicts or potential conflicts between sponsors.
 There may be a conflict, for example if the Player is already sponsored by Coca-Cola, and this directly conflicts with the club’s sponsor Pepsi.
 In such circumstances, the player’s pre-existing sponsorship agreement will be carved out of the IR agreement and it is acknowledged that the Player already has obligations which must be fulfilled (a similar approach is taken in respect of his boots/glove deal).
 A clause is usually inserted into the IR agreement to state that if this existing sponsorship agreement is varied, renewed or extended, the club must provide its written permission or have chance to provide input on the deal/match the offer of renewal.

-In this case, after their negotiations KC United and Reevaldo eventually agreed that the club had rights to exploit Reevaldo’s image rights solely in a Club capacity.
+In this case, after their negotiations the Club and Reevaldo eventually agreed that the club had rights to exploit Reevaldo’s image rights solely in a Club capacity.
 This is a standard position taken by most clubs, partcularly if the player is up and coming or junior and is not yet at a “superstar” status.

 A club will create a plan for how it intends to exploit the player’s image and will determine the value of this and/or the player’s image rights may be valued by a third party organisation4, and this tends to determine the range of the image rights fees to be payable.